-- Insolvent estates, those estates with debts that outweigh assets: when an estate proves to be insolvent, family members of a decedent may be unfairly pursued by creditors; previously unknown creditors may present debts; or other difficulties can arise
+- Insolvent estates: When an estate’s debts outweigh its assets, family members of a decedent may be unfairly pursued by creditors, previously unknown creditors may present debts or other difficulties can arise.

-- Creditor issues in probate, such as instances where assets in an estate are not applied properly
+- Creditor issues in probate: These can include instances where assets in an estate are not applied properly.

-- Undue influence, undue duress or competency issues that can compromise or negate the validity of a will and create conflicts
+- Undue influence, undue duress or competency issues: These can compromise or negate the validity of a will and create conflicts.

 - Fraudulent transfers or conveyances: Creditors may pursue a decedent’s assets when fraudulent activity is suspected, and this can lead to lawsuits.

-- Property distribution when a decedent has no will
+- Property distribution: Complications can arise when a decedent left no will.

 Our Lakewood probate litigation lawyers are experienced in estate planning issues involving wills, trusts and powers of attorney, in addition to probate matters.
 Contact us for advice about your estate or probate situation.